groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

 }
 ```

+In the above example, `$players.ordering` is a SwiftUI binding to the `ordering` property of the `AllPlayers` request.

+When appropriate, you can also use `$players.request`, a SwiftUI binding to the `AllPlayers` request itself.

 ## Configuring the Initial Request

 The above example has the `PlayerList` view always start with the `.byScore` ordering.
 When you want to provide the initial ordering as a parameter to your view, modify the sample code as below: